 I began raising chickens over 20 years ago with our first little backyard flock and a desire to feed my own family.
 Through that time, I’ve found that though I can’t necessarily afford to buy the best food with which to feed my family, I can afford to grow it.
-That is what we’ve sought to do on our small farm.
+That is what we’ve sought to do on our diversified small farm.

-Taking Care of the Birds
+Taking Care of the Poultry

-Interaction with the Birds
+Interacting with the Poultry

 Taking care of chickens is a seven day a week job.
 Each day while we’re feeding and watering them and gathering the eggs, we’re interacting with and observing them.
-Our time spent with the birds makes them more use to human interaction and lets us see and fix any problems sooner.
+Our time spent with the birds makes them more used to human interaction and lets us see and fix any problems sooner.

 What We Offer

 At Claborn Farms, we sell started pullets (young female chickens of various ages).
 We have started cockerels available in limited supply or by special request.